 Additional Debt Limitations.
-Pursuant to the terms of the management agreements and pooling agreement with Marriott, we are subject to certain debt limitations described below.
+Pursuant to the terms of the four owned Gaylord Hotels management agreements and pooling agreement with Marriott, we are subject to certain debt limitations described below.

 The management agreements provide for the following limitations on indebtedness encumbering a hotel: